 In this scenario, try to gather some information about your question, say, from the manuals which you receive upon joining, or from the web and equip yourself with some concrete information about the question which you may be ready to ask from someone else.

-This will make them feel important as well, answering your questions and helping you achieve your goals or tasks.
+This will make them feel important as well, and will help develop workplace relationships.

 As a member of your team, it is not your job to point out who is better and who is not.
 Organizational politics can be a deadly game to play and as long as you are not a pro player, it is always risky to put yourself in a situation that will tarnish your image.

-Gossiping is a strict no and spreading rumours is something you must avoid at all costs.
-Behave in a humble manner and even if someone tries to pull you into a conversation, avoid it in a respectful manner.
+Gossiping and spreading rumours is something you must avoid at all costs.
+Behave humbly, and even if someone tries to pull you into a negative conversation, avoid it respectfully.
 Do everything you can to pull yourself out of that situation.

-As long as you maintain the idea of treating everyone as equal, you will find yourself amidst a positive working environment at all times.
+As long as you maintain the idea of treating everyone as equal, you will find yourself in a positive working environment at all times.

 8. Acknowledge Your Mistakes